yidong72/reasoning-gym/GALLERY.md

 Example tasks:
 ````
 Example 1:
 Question: Please solve this problem.
 Assume there is arbitrary bit depth and that there are signed integers.
+If the answer is negative, reply as a negative value (ex., -0x3), not the two's-compliment form.
 Reply only with the final hexidecimal value.
 ((0x3a24 - 0x24b8) + (0x1741 >> 0x3))
 Answer: 0x1854
 Metadata: {'problem': '((0x3a24 - 0x24b8) + (0x1741 >> 0x3))'}

 Example 2:
 Question: Please solve this problem.
 Assume there is arbitrary bit depth and that there are signed integers.
+If the answer is negative, reply as a negative value (ex., -0x3), not the two's-compliment form.
 Reply only with the final hexidecimal value.
 ((0xacf1 * 0xb3cc) - (0x9a4b << 0x0))
 Answer: 0x7975b8c1
 Metadata: {'problem': '((0xacf1 * 0xb3cc) - (0x9a4b << 0x0))'}

 Example 3:
 Question: Please solve this problem.
 Assume there is arbitrary bit depth and that there are signed integers.
+If the answer is negative, reply as a negative value (ex., -0x3), not the two's-compliment form.
 Reply only with the final hexidecimal value.
 ((0x2e39 + 0x622b) >> 0x0)
 Answer: 0x9064
 Metadata: {'problem': '((0x2e39 + 0x622b) >> 0x0)'}